YINCOOS/Facebook/README.md

 ## User Privacy

-User's are at risk of losing their data, please keep off. permanent disclaimer
+User's are at risk of losing their data, please keep off.